 The way in which project risks and uncertainties are identified, assessed, mitigated and managed is vitally import to the successful delivery of projects.
-Within the framework of relationships for a collaborative project the aim should be for a specific risk to be managed by the party best equipped to deal with that risk, at least cost.
-However, industry custom and practice over a period of time has moved away from this principle and unreasonable/ disproportionate transfer of risk into the supply chain has resulted.
-Risk should not be unilaterally transferred by Lead Project Entities into project service and supply chain partner agreements without appropriate discussion and prior agreement being reached and without validating that the partner fully understands the risks and their consequences.
+Within the framework of relationships for a collaborative project the aim should be for specific risks to be managed by the party best equipped to deal with that risk at least cost.
+However, industry custom and practice over a period of time has moved away from this principle and unreasonable / disproportionate transfer of risk into the supply chain has resulted.
+Risk should not be unilaterally transferred by Project Lead Entities into project service and supply chain partner agreements without appropriate discussion and prior agreement being reached and without validating that the partner fully understands the risks and their consequences.
 To do so may in itself constitute a risk to performance and the outcome of the project.
 The potential benefits available to each of the partners, as reflected in the contractual agreement, should reflect the degree of risk borne by each party.
 Proper management of risk in supply chain relationships should encourage and reward effective innovation and performance.

 Over time the approach to management of project risk has become cumbersome and inefficient through duplication of the risk management approach and process by each of the various project entities.
 This is an area where the industry has become encumbered by weighty, duplicated process.
-For collaborative projects there should be a single, commonly identifiable risk management process with, for example, a single project risk register.
-It is recommended that a 'single team' programme and process for the management of risk and uncertainty is established early in the project set-up phase so that all parties are aligned to the common approach and can clearly see their respective responsibilities for the management of all allocated project risks.
+It is recommended that a 'single team' programme and process for the management of risk and uncertainty is established early in the project set-up phase so that all parties are aligned to a common approach and can clearly see their respective responsibilities for the management of all allocated project risks.
 The risk and uncertainty management process should be directed at the project and any overlap with the established processes for business risk management within any of the involved parties to the project should be avoided.